-- Eligibility for these loans is not based on financial need; To be eligible to apply for an Unsubsidized Stafford Loan by filing the Free Application for Federal Student Aid (the FAFSA). - Payment of interest begins when the loan check is disbursed, but deferment of interest is available.
+- Eligibility for these loans is not based on financial need; to be eligible the Free Application for Federal Student Aid (the FAFSA) must be filed. - Payment of interest begins when the loan check is disbursed, but deferment of interest is available.
 Payment on principal begins six months after the student is no longer enrolled at least half time.
 There is no penalty for early repayment.
 Students that would like to make payments on their loans while enrolled at Siena need to contact their servicer directly.
-Information about your servicer and contact information can be found by visiting www.nslds.ed.gov. - $\bullet$ The interest rate Federal Direct Unsubsidized Stafford loan for the 2010-2011 academic year is 6.8%. - The Federal Direct Unsubsidized loan has a 1.0% origination fee and offer a .5% rebate on the origination fee this results in a net fee of .5%, which will be deducted from the gross amount of the loan funds sent to Siena.
+Information about your servicer and contact information can be found by visiting www.nslds.ed.gov. - The interest rate Federal Direct Unsubsidized Stafford loan for the 2011-2012 academic year is 6.8%. - The Federal Direct Unsubsidized loan has a 1.0% origination fee and offer a .5% rebate on the origination fee this results in a net fee of .5%, which will be deducted from the gross amount of the loan funds sent to Siena.
 Once you enter repayment, if you make your first 12 monthly payments on time, the rebate becomes permanent.
 If you fail to make 12 on-time monthly payments; a charge for the initial rebate will be added to the outstanding balance of the loan.

 - Students must file an annual Free Application for Financial Aid (the FAFSA) in order to be eligible for a Federal Direct Stafford loan.
 They will be notified of their eligibility for Federal Direct Stafford Subsidized and/or Unsubsidized loans on their award letter from the college.
-If a loan is NOT declined on the award letter, the Financial Aid Office will electronically submit the necessary information to the Federal Direct Loan Program for origination. - All first time Federal Direct Stafford loan borrowers, must complete a Master Promissory Note (MPN) and Entrance Counseling.
-It is then the responsibility of the student to complete their MPN and Entrance Counseling.
-All students (current and prospective) will be required to complete a new MPN and Entrance Counseling for the 2010-2011 academic year since this is the first year that Siena College will participate in the Federal Direct Loan Program. - Once the student has completed their MPN and Entrance Counseling and the loan is submitted to the Federal Direct Loan Program, the funds then will be electronically submitted to the college.
+If a loan is NOT declined on the award letter, the Financial Aid Office will electronically submit the necessary information to the Federal Direct Loan Program for origination. - All first time Federal Direct Stafford loan borrowers must complete a Master Promissory Note (MPN) and Entrance Counseling. - Once the student has completed their MPN and Entrance Counseling and the loan is submitted to the Federal Direct Loan Program, the funds then will be electronically submitted to the college.
 Authorized loan funds are applied to student accounts upon receipt by the college.
-Federal requirements state that all federal loans are disbursed in two equal disbursements during the enrollment period.

-• For more information about the application process, please visit the Siena College Financial Aid Website.
+Federal requirements state that all federal loans are disbursed in two equal disbursements during the enrollment period. - For more information about the application process, please visit the Siena College Financial Aid Website.